 We know Poodles are top 10 smart.
 But how do these graceful dogs compare to the “average intelligent” dog breed?

 The average dog is able to learn a new command with 25 to 40 repetitions.
-This means that Poodles are at least 5 times faster at learning commands than average dogs.
+This means that Poodles are at least 5 times faster at learning commands than your average dog.

 When it comes to obedience, the average dog will obey a known command on the first attempt with a 50% or higher success rate.
 In other words, Poodles are roughly 70% more obedient.

+There’s nothing wrong being average!
 Some of the most popular family dogs are in the average intelligence category.
-For reference, dog breeds include the Siberian Husky, Australian Shepherd, Boxers, Greyhounds, Great Danes and Dachshunds.

 Owners: Is Your Poodle Smart?